 If you’re a pet lover, you’re probably passionate about animals.

 But if you’re an animal rescuer, you’re likely passionate about animals and fulfilling your purpose of saving them, too.

-Put another way, both an animal rescuer and pet owner may be passionate about animals.
-Yet, only the animal rescuer may have a purpose of saving animals.
+Put another way, both an animal rescuer and a pet owner may be passionate about animals.
+Yet, only the animal rescuer may have the purpose of saving animals.